hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

 ![tf apply](https://user-images.githubusercontent.com/71631645/216935497-ed893abe-5ad2-456f-8a26-a523a34a983f.jpg)

 ## Configure MySQL through Ansible
-To run Ansible, we have to create two `.yml` files, one for each MySQL instance, which is also known as Ansible-Playbook.
+To run Ansible, we have to create two `.yml` files, one for each MySQL instance, which is also known as an Ansible-Playbook.
 Playbook contains a collection of tasks.
-Here is the complete YML file of Ansible-Playbook for both the instances.
+Here is the complete YML file for Ansible-Playbook for both instances.
 For `MYSQL_TEST1`:

 ```console